telliott99/MyMath/int-theory/ftc.rst

 .. image:: /figs/FTC_geometric2.png
    :scale: 50 %

-The big picture view of the fundamental theorem of calculus (FTC) is that if we consider that the area :math:`A` under the graph of a function :math:`f(x)` is itself a function :math:`A(x)` (having fixed the left-hand boundary for the area), then
+The big picture view of the fundamental theorem of calculus (FTC) is that if we consider that the area :math:`A` under the graph of a function :math:`f(x)` as being itself a function :math:`A(x)` (the left-hand boundary for the area is fixed), then

 .. math::

     A' = f(x)

+After the discussion in the previous chapter :ref:`here <circles>`, this should come as no surprise.
+For a circle we asked:

+    "how does the area grow with a small change in radius", the answer is that it grows like the circumference :math:`2 \pi r`, times the small change in radius :math:`dr`.

+Now we ask:

+    How does :math:`A(x)` grow with a small change in :math:`x`?
+It grows like :math:`f(x) \times dx`.

 and we can find the area function :math:`A` as one of the family of *anti-derivatives* of :math:`f`.